Grade 4 Music Theory Lesson 6: Triads and Chords

 A triad is a chord with only three notes, and is built on thirds.
 To make a triad, we take a note, add the note a third higher, and then add another note a third higher again.

-A chord contains at least three notes; it can have 3, 4, 5 or even more!
+A chord contains at least two notes; it can have 3, 4, 5 or even more!
 In grade 4 theory you'll only normally see chords with 3 or 4 notes.
 Chords with 4 notes are made by taking a simple triad and adding another note.

 We can either double up one of the existing notes by writing it in a higher or lower octave: